At Amass Restaurant in Copenhagen, chef Matt Orlando is taking sustainability to the extreme with a zero-waste approach to fine dining.

 I'd put the overall dining experience on par with my dinner at Relae a few nights earlier.

-At the end of the meal, I asked if there was a menu I could take home and they were kind enough to print one off for me as a souvenir.
+At the end of the meal, I asked if there was an Amass Restaurant menu I could take home and they were kind enough to print one-off for me as a souvenir.

 Plan Your Visit